OPS-E2E-PPE/VBA-Docs/api/Project.years.md

 ---
-title: Years Object (Project)
+title: Years object (Project)
-ms.prod: project-server
+ms.service: project-server
 ms.assetid: 3aa139cf-2fc2-7039-5659-8e2d833b5a4f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Years Object (Project)
+# Years object (Project)

 Contains a collection of **[Year](Project.Year.md)** objects.

 ## Remarks

 The **Years** collection in Project begins in 1984 and ends in 2149.
 In previous versions of Project, scheduling can run from 1984 to 2049.